lucasvonherder/pdsnd_github/README.md

 10/11/2020

 ### Project Title
-Udacity - Nanodegree - Programming for Data Science - python bikeshare data exploration
+Udacity - Nanodegree - Programming for Data Science - Python bikeshare data exploration

 ### Description
 Create a small tool for users to get statistical informations on the shared bike usage while taking the specific user requirements into account.